×

 We asked expats in Cascais what banks they use and there advice about banking.
 They advised:

 "Cascais is a popular destination for expats looking to retire in Portugal.
 Before making the move, it is important to understand the cost of living in the area, the availability of healthcare and other services, and the local culture and customs.
 Expats should also research the local climate and the best time of year to visit.
 Additionally, it is important to understand the Portuguese language and the visa requirements for living in Portugal.
-Finally, expats should familiarize themselves with the local real estate market and the process of buying or renting a property in Cascais," remarked one expat living in Cascais, Portugal.
+Finally, expats should familiarize themselves with the local real estate market and the process of buying or renting a property in Cascais," remarked one expat who made the move to Cascais.

 Will I be able to find a job in Cascais?